 Income level is the other main determinant.
 If you have, or project to have a net savings of over $1M, you probably can pay for own care.
 Similarly, if you make below $22,000 a year, long term care insurance likely is out of your reach, and you may qualify for medicare and medicaid services.
 However, the vast majority of Americans will fall between these two income thresholds.

-What Should I Look For In A Long Term Care Policy?
+What to Look For In A Long Term Care Policy

 When evaluating your long term care policy, there are a few things to look at.